-As it's clear on the second video, the transitions are much chunkier than using the Fadecandy.
-Obviously the code can improve to bridge that gap a little bit, but the ATTiny85 is quite limited in comparison, so the results will never be the same.
+As it's clear on the second video, the transitions are much chunkier than using Fadecandy.
+Obviously the code can be improved to bridge that gap a little bit, but the ATTiny85 is quite limited in comparison, so the results will never be the same.

 The hardware is not much more than a bare bones ATTiny85 and Cherry MX button that nudges our good friend in a different direction.
 Everything else is just some reverse polarity protection and a debouncing circuit for the switch, so one press is not registered as two (which would make the snake continue in the same direction).

 With the schematics and layout, all I had to do was order the PCBs, gather the components, solder it all together and program the microcontroller.
-I then modeled in Freecad and 3D printed a small enclosure, so everything was easier to hold while playing.
+I then modeled a small enclosure in Freecad and 3D printed it, so everything was easier to hold while playing.